 • Blue is for highways (starting with “A” or “E” on the map)

-This explains why you might see the same city appear on different colored signs.
-These show you how to get to a city on different types of roads.
-So 'Nice' on a green sign would indicate the route to Nice on a smaller road.
-But you'll want to follow the blue sign if you prefer to get to Nice quickly via the highway.
+So in the example below, 'Nice' on a green sign would indicate the route to Nice on a smaller road.
+But follow the blue sign if you prefer to get to Nice quickly via the highway.

 french highway signs - highway road signs in france

-France by Road: Highways & Highway Tolls
+France by road: Highways & Tolls

 Take the toll highways (Autoroutes or A-roads) if you want to save time on a long journey when driving through France.
 Highways used to be state-run but have now been privatized, meaning you have to pay to use them.